 Leave behind 6 unfilled coal pits that will drain millions of litres of groundwater forever.

 Adani don’t yet have all the water approvals they need:

 - Water experts say Adani’s draft Groundwater Dependent Ecosystem Management Plan is virtually worthless.
 It still needs approval by the Queensland Government, which can reject it or require Adani conduct further research into groundwater impacts.

 - The Federal Environment Minister is allowing Adani to drain 12.5 billion litres from the Suttor River without a full environmental assessment.
 This is almost as much water as that taken by all the agricultural users combined.
 Secret documents have shown that a farmer was denied access to the same river.
 It’s one rule for Adani, and another for drought-stricken farmers.

-The proposed Galilee mines create a real risk that the already drought ravaged state of Queensland will have less water for farmers, damaging their capacity to grow food and animal feed.
+The nine coal mines proposed in the Galilee Basin create a real risk that the already drought-ravaged state of Queensland will have less water for farmers.
+Once this water is gone it cannot be restored.